-The City has issued updated protocols for Sick Leave and Annual Leave and on the use of masks in the workplace. - On June 29, 2021, DCAS issued its latest update on masks usage.
+The City has issued updated protocols for Sick Leave and Annual Leave and on the use of masks in the workplace. - Visit our website for review.
+On June 29, 2021, DCAS issued its latest update on masks usage:

 DC 37 will continue to review with the City reopening plans and specific working conditions at every City agency.
 The Union has ongoing discussions with the City regarding the new working conditions across the City, including staggered schedules, telecommuting, sanitary conditions and operations.